GregoireCorluy/adversarial-robustness-genRKM/README.md

+Code and README file are for the moment messay.
+On Wednesday 21st of August, this should be fixed.

 This repository was written in the scope of the Master thesis "Adversarial Robustness in Generative - Restricted Kernel Machines".
 It contains tools to generate adversarial examples against deep generative models and assess the performance of the models.
 These tools are combined into one class called "class_Adv_attack_genRKM".
 Moreover, it comprises a latent analysis of the genRKM trying to discover the origin of the adversarial robustness.